OleHolmNielsen/ITwiki/docs/RHEL.rst

 ============================

 The Rocky:ref:`Linux` has a `download page <https://rockylinux.org/download>`_ and a `FAQ <https://rockylinux.org/faq/>`_.

+* We have a local RockyLinux_ mirror at https://mirror.fysik.dtu.dk/linux/rockylinux/

 Ansible_ 2.9.20 does not have Rocky:ref:`Linux` in the *hostname module* file */usr/lib/python3.6/site-packages/ansible/modules/system/hostname.py*.
 Updates have been committed to Ansible_ 2.9+ in PRs https://github.com/ansible/ansible/pull/74545 and https://github.com/ansible/ansible/issues/74565